A Statistical Primer on Classical Period-Finding Techniques in Astronomy: Phase-Based Methods

 Observe that the $\sigma^2$ terms cancel when constructing $T_{\text{AOV}}$ and $T_{\text{PDM}}$.
-A point of caution is that this cancellation will not occur in the case that the errors are heteroscedastic, invalidating the appropriateness of relying on critical values from the F or beta distribution, respectively.
-In the heteroscedastic setting, the practitioner would need to know the variances to scale each observation to correct the misspecification.
+A point of caution is that this cancellation will not occur when the errors are heteroscedastic, invalidating the appropriateness of relying on critical values from the F or beta distribution, respectively.
+In the heteroscedastic setting, the practitioner would need to know the standard deviations to scale each observation as discussed in Section \ref{sec:model}.